Yale-BIDS-Chen-Lab/LEME/README.md

 ## License

 LEME code, models, data, and other related materials may be used for non-commercial research purposes.
 Any derivative works must be made publicly available through a public platform, such as GitHub or Hugging Face.
-For commercial-use inquiries, please contact us (``agreements@yale.edu'' or ``qingyu.chen@yale.edu'').
+For commercial-use inquiries, please contact us (``agreements at yale dot edu`` or ``qingyu.chen at yale dot edu``).
 Please see the LICENSE file for the full terms.

 ## Citation